Iourick/cpp_projects/MyVSLib_C++/FDMT/ReadMe.txt

 	,  cols
         ,  imaxDt // quantity of rows of output image );

+Do not forget to delete the instance: delete pfdmt;
 2. How to call calculations:
 pfdmt->process_image(piarrImage, piarrImOut, false);